EXPLORE THIS STORY

 AI-generated content — Analyses are produced by artificial intelligence from press articles.
 They may contain errors or biases.
 Learn more

-Paris conspicuously ignores the Atlantic crisis, a silence betraying its interest in a post-NATO European defense
+Paris ostensibly ignores the Atlantic crisis, a silence that betrays its interest in autonomous European defense post-NATO

 Dominant angle identified — does not reflect unanimity of this country’s media

-Paris averts its gaze from NATO to absorb itself in domestic politics.
-Le Monde, which typically covers the Alliance with sustained attention, devotes its main coverage to a regional PACA candidacy — a local political story unrelated to the Atlantic crisis.
-This disconnect is itself revealing: France, which has always had an ambivalent relationship with NATO (de Gaulle's withdrawal in 1966, Sarkozy's reintegration in 2009), seems unwilling to weigh in on Trump's threat.
-This silence can be read as a calculation: Paris has pushed for autonomous European defense for years, and an American withdrawal from NATO — however destabilizing — would finally force Europeans to build what Macron has called 'strategic autonomy' since 2017.
-France has no interest in begging Washington to stay — it has interest in preparing for what comes after.
+Paris averts its gaze from NATO to focus on its own domestic politics.
+Le Monde, which typically covers the Alliance with sustained attention, devotes its main coverage to Renaud Muselier's candidacy for the presidency of the PACA region — a local politics story unrelated to the Atlantic crisis.
+This disparity is itself revealing: France, which has always had an ambivalent relationship with NATO (De Gaulle's 1966 withdrawal, reintegration under Sarkozy in 2009), seems unwilling to take a stance on Trump's threat.
+This silence can be read as calculation: Paris has long pushed for autonomous European defense, and a US withdrawal from NATO — however destabilizing — would finally force Europeans to build what Macron has called since 2017 'strategic autonomy.'
+France has no interest in begging Washington to stay — it has interest in preparing for after.

 Calculated silence on the Alliance crisis